Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Dialogue Hallucination and Evaluation Benchmark

-\begin{enumerate}[leftmargin=*,noitemsep] \item \textbf{General Dialogue} contains a general question, that can be universally asked to any image, and its corresponding answer is obtained from LMM.
+\begin{enumerate}[leftmargin=*,noitemsep] \item \textbf{General Dialogue} contains a general question, that can be universally asked to any image, and its corresponding answer is obtained from LVLM.
 For example, a general dialogue can be \emph{“Q. What is the dominant color in the image?
 A. It's blue''}.
-We extract 10 general questions from GPT-3 by prompting \emph{“Generate 10 general questions for a random image''}.
-See Appendix \ref{appendix:general_questions} for detailed questions. \item \textbf{Random Dialogue} consists of a pair of random questions, that is completely irrelevant to a given image, and its corresponding answer is obtained from LMM.
+We extract 10 general questions from GPT by prompting \emph{“Generate 10 general questions for a random image''}.
+See Appendix \ref{appendix:general_questions} for details. \item \textbf{Random Dialogue} consists of a pair of random questions, that are completely irrelevant to a given image, and its corresponding answer obtained from LVLM.
 For example, given a car image, a random dialogue can be \emph{“Q. what kind of animals are these?
 A. there are no animals''}.
-To generate such questions, we randomly extract questions from the VQA-v2 dataset\,\cite{goyal2017making}, which does not have an overlapping set of questions with the aforementioned seven benchmark test datasets. \item \textbf{Adversarial Dialogue} contains an \emph{image-related} yet \emph{adversarial} question that causes hallucinations to the original test question.
-Because real users often have chats related to the context of the given image, it is essential to verify LMM's robustness against the image-related but adversarial dialogue.
+To generate such questions, we randomly extract questions from the VQA-v2 dataset\,\cite{goyal2017making}, which does not have an overlapping set of questions with the aforementioned benchmark test datasets. \item \textbf{Adversarial Dialogue} contains an \emph{image-related} yet \emph{adversarial} question that causes hallucinations to the original test question.
+Because real users often have chats related to the context of the given image, it is essential to verify LVLM's robustness against the image-related but adversarial dialogue.
 However, generating such subtle questions is very challenging.
-Thus, we propose \algname{}, an adversarial question generator based on black-box adversarial attack techniques\,\cite{andriushchenko2020square, maus2023adversarial} as in Section \ref{sec:adversarial_question_gnereation}.
-Detailed generated adversarial questions are in Appendix \ref{appendix:adversarial_questions}. \end{enumerate}

-Note that, for all three types of dialogues, \evalname{} only contains questions without corresponding answers, since the answers are naturally generated by LMMs in the test phase.
-Evaluation results of state-of-the-art LMMs on {\evalname{}} can be found in Section \ref{sec:experiment}.
+Thus, we propose \algname{}, an adversarial question generator based on black-box adversarial attack techniques\,\cite{andriushchenko2020square, maus2023adversarial} as elaborated in Section \ref{sec:adversarial_question_gnereation}.
+Detailed generated adversarial questions are in Appendix \ref{appendix:adversarial_questions}. \end{enumerate} Note that, for all three types of dialogues, \evalname{} only contains questions without corresponding answers, since the answers are naturally generated by LVLMs in the test phase.
+Evaluation results of state-of-the-art LVLMs on {\evalname{}} can be found in Section \ref{sec:experiment}.